-1-Sentence-Summary: The Millionaire Next Door shows you the simple spending and saving habits that lead to more cash in the bank than most people earn in their life, and helps you avoid the pitfalls some potential future millionaires make on their way to financial independence.
+1-Sentence-Summary: The Millionaire Next Door shows you the simple spending and saving habits that lead to more cash in the bank than most people earn in their life while helping you avoid critical mistakes on your way to financial independence.

 Read in: 4 minutes

 Favorite quote from the author:

 It always makes me sad to hear a great author has died of unnatural causes.
 In Thomas J. Stanley’s case it was a drunk driver, who tried to cut him off in traffic, crashing into his Corvette – one of his few luxuries – and fatally injuring him at 71 years old.

 The Millionaire Next Door, which funnily made him and his co-author millionaires, was published in 1996 and has sold over 3 million copies to date.
 Stanley was obsessed with studying the wealthy, whom he called “the affluent”, and what discerns them from those he calls UAWs – under accumulators of wealth.

 As it turns out, becoming a millionaire is not rocket science, just a matter of planning well, living below your means and avoiding a few stupid mistakes.
 Want to know how?